fenago/ml-scikit-keras-tensorflow/labs/lab_15.md

 tracks it, adapts his movements, and finally catches it (under a thunder of applause).
 Predicting the future is something you do all the time, whether you are finishing a friend's sentence or anticipating the smell of coffee at breakfast.
-In this chapter we will discuss recurrent neural networks (RNNs), a class of nets that can predict the future (well, up to a point, of course).
+In this lab we will discuss recurrent neural networks (RNNs), a class of nets that can predict the future (well, up to a point, of course).
 They[]{#idm45728453116888} can analyze time series data such as stock prices, and tell you when to buy or sell.